ROLES AND TASKS OF THE KINGDOM OF GOD

 Can you imagine the Lord thundering at the head of a swarm of locusts?
 Neither can I.

-I will give you what I believe is true of the two events, the invasion descried in Revelation, Chapter Nineteen, and second in Joel 2:2.
+I will give you what I believe is true of the two events, the invasion described in Revelation 19 and in Joel 2:2.

 All judgment has been assigned to Christ and His saints.
 I do not believe angels have the capability of making moral judgments.
 Only God, Christ, and the saints have the ability to decide between right and wrong.

-The cavalry charge of Revelation Nineteen will result in the Battle of Armageddon.
-At which time the armies of Antichrist will be overcome and the birds will eat their flesh.
+The cavalry charge of Revelation 19 will result in the Battle of Armageddon, at which time the armies of Antichrist will be overcome and the birds will eat their flesh.
 Satan will be bound and thrown into the Bottomless Pit.
 Antichrist and the False Prophet will be thrown into the Lake of Fire.

-All, or part of those, who are raised when the Lord appears will participate in both events.
+Some or all of those who are raised when the Lord appears will participate in both events.
 They will make the judgments that will be required at both scenes of conflict.
 The angels will carry out the decisions made by the saints.

-The cleansing of the earth by the judges and the warrior-angels may be met with some resistance; but nothing to compare with the resistance offered by the disciplined armies of Antichrist at the Battle of Armageddon.
+The cleansing of the earth by the judges and the warrior-angels may be met with some resistance, but nothing compared with the resistance offered by the disciplined armies of Antichrist at the Battle of Armageddon.

 They charge like warriors; they scale walls like soldiers.
 They all march in line, not swerving from their course.
 They do not jostle each other; each marches straight ahead.
 They plunge through defenses without breaking ranks.
 (Joel 2:7,8)

-To be a wall of defense around the Glory of God.
-I would assume that most of us have read about the wall that surrounds the new Jerusalem, as we notice in the twenty-first chapter of the Book of Revelation.
-I think it possible that the wall represents the separation between the world and the Church; and also prevents those who practice sin from entering the Holy Place of God.
+I assume that most of us have read about the wall that surrounds the new Jerusalem described in Revelation chapter 21.
+I think it’s possible that the wall represents the separation between the world and the Church, and also that it prevents those who practice sin from entering the Holy Place of God.

 Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city.
 Outside are the dogs, those who practice magic arts, the sexually immoral, the murderers, the idolaters and everyone who loves and practices falsehood.
 (Revelation 22:14,15)